is the data presented?*

 interviewing and aggressive interactive surveying.
 We do not collect skills

-pay data from workers themselves, but instead from their managers and
+pay data from workers themselves but instead from their HR and compensation

 ITSCPI reports pay in the following classifications, for full-time IT